PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Possible Mentors:** Dominic Mills (GitHub: DMills27)
 1. **Difficulty:** Hard
 1. **Impact Definition:** Core development

-### API: Improved Backend Performance and Security

-1. **Description:** The backend has some known deficiencies that need to be addressed.
-   1. The current graphQL implementation uses many anti-graphQL patterns.
-The root Query field should be used sparingly.
-All the data required by the client which is relational should be queriable under a single query field.
-Relay's node interface pattern needs to be introduced to make querying data objects which implement the node interface at any level therefore reducing the use of root Query field unnecessarily.
-   1. The resolvers need to be batched to avoid N+1 query problem in graphQL.
-   1. Computationally expensive relation fields in schema should be smartly resolved only when the clients specifically ask for those fields in their queries.
-Also circular references should be avoided whereever possible.
-The relation flow should always strive to go from the parent objects to child objects and not the other way around.
-   1. There needs to be a query cost analysis system which makes sure that clients can't make an enormously big query that could take down the database itself because of computational cost.
-   1. There needs to be strict input validation system which enforces certain conditions on the clients regarding the input they're sending through their queries.
-These checks would make sure that the incoming input from the clients is within the expected range of what the business layer expects.
-   1. The API allows anyone to do updates.
-There is security by obfuscation where capabilities are not presented to the user, but are still available.
-This allows for malicious actors to adversely affect organizations.
-   1. Data is insufficiently encrypted
-   1. There needs to be a proper system in place to monitor changes in the graphQL schema.
-The schema should not introduce breaking changes without prior notice to the clients.
-Clients should be aware of all the changes happening in the schema so that they're able to migrate their code to work with the newer schema easily.
-Most of the times deprecated fields in the schema can be supported for long durations of time because graphQL gives us this flexibility.
-1. **Expected Outcomes:**
-   1. _GraphQL_
-      1. Implement ways to resolve relational data whereever possible within a single query reducing the need to introduce fields on root Query type unnecessarily.
-      1. Research and implement ways to batch queries for optimization.
-      1. Implement ways to prevent resolving certain computationally expensive fields unless the clients explicitly asks for them.
-      1. Implement a system for query cost analysis for incoming graphQL queries.
-      1. Evaluate and code ways to selectively cache data for reuse depending on the use case.
-      1. Update the client apps to make use of graphQL's data normalization feature.
-   1. _Input Validation_
-      1. Research and implement ways to valdate user input.
-      1. Implement a functionality to return proper errors to the clients describing exactly the problems their input has.
-A certain level of immutability should be present so that the clients designing their UI behaviours according to these errors don't have to deal with their UI implementations breaking because of changes in returned errors.
-      1. The strategy should take type-safety and code reuse into consideration.
-   1. _Access Security_
-      1. Implement roles tied to access and refresh token keys
-   1. _Encryption_
-      1. Implement ways to encrypt all information exchanged between the API, the mobile app and the Talawa Admin portal.
-      1. Implement ways to encrypt PII data stored on disk.
-   1. _GraphQL schema monitoring_
-      1. Implment ways to monitor different level of changes in the graphQL schema.
-      1. Implement ways to inform clients of newly added, deprecated or removed fields from the graphQL schema.
-1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
-1. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-1. **Depends on Project:** None
-1. **Project Size:** 350 hours
-1. **Possible Mentors:** Kevonia Tomlinson (GitHub: Kevoniat)
-1. **Difficulty:** Medium
-1. **Impact Definition:** Core development, Risky/Exploratory

 ### Mobile App: Ability to Share Posts & Deep Linking